 Groundwater flow; connections between groundwater and the rest of the hydrologic cycle; well hydraulics; groundwater chemistry; solute and contaminant transport in groundwater systems.

-Prerequisite(s): Students must be registered in the Master of Water Security (M.W.S.) program.
+Restriction(s): Students must be registered in the Master of Water Security (M.W.S.) program or have permission of the instructor.

 ENVS 818.1: Introduction to Sustainability